 These three little horizontal lines look slightly like America’s quintessential meal and represent a list menu.
 You’ll commonly find the hamburger menu on the top left-hand corner of apps and most likely containing a group of navigation links.

 Icons are images used to communicate a variety of things to users.
-They can help better communicate content, or can communicate and trigger a specific action.
+They can help to better communicate content, or can communicate and trigger a specific action.
+You can learn how to design icons from scratch in this step-by-step guide to the icon design process.

 Image by Eddie Lobanovskiy